The Saints (Australian band): 1990–present: Later years, reunions, spinoffs and deaths

 On 14 July 2007, Bailey, Kuepper and Hay re-united for another one-off gig at the Queensland Music Festival, with current member Wijnberg on bass guitar.
 In January 2009, as part of the All Tomorrows Parties touring festival, in this instance curated by Mick Harvey formerly of The Birthday Party, the Saints with Bailey, Hay, Kuepper and Larizza played shows in Brisbane, Sydney and in Mount Buller, Victoria.
 This was followed by a Melbourne show on 14 January as part of the Don't Look Back sideshow concerts, where they performed the I'm Stranded album in its entirety.
 In 2010 the band returned to a three piece with Wilkinson returning as drummer and to the line-up, and the addition of new bassist Jane Mack.
 In May 2010, Kuepper and Bailey reunited for a month-long tri-residency series of shows in Brisbane, Sydney and Melbourne.
 With Kuepper on electric guitar/vocals and Bailey on acoustic guitar/bass guitar/vocals, they played a selection of songs from early Saints, both solo careers, and post-Kuepper Saints, as well as a few covers.

-2012 saw the recording of "King of the Sun".
-The album was recorded at the Trackdown studios in Sydney, where Bailey had previously recorded "Savage Entertainment".
-Released in Australia in late 2012, "King of the Sun" was delayed in European countries until April 2013.
+2012 saw the release of King of the Sun.
+The album was recorded at the Trackdown studios in Sydney, where Bailey had previously recorded Savage Entertainment.
+Released in Australia in late 2012, King of the Sun was delayed in European countries until April 2013.
+The following year, the album was repackaged as a double album with a second LP, King of the Midnight Sun - the same songs recorded with a different line-up.

 On 7 November 2013, the Saints appeared as a 4-piece at the Borderline club in London, England.
 Alongside Bailey were stalwart Saints Barrington Francis and Peter Wilkinson.
 The band was augmented with Chris Dunne on keyboards.

+In 2017, a mural dedicated to the Saints and their song "(I'm) Stranded" was enacted on Roma Street, Brisbane.
+The mural included lyrics from the song and is situated close to 4 Petrie Terrace, the location previously used by the band as an unlicensed venue.

-In 2021, the State Library of Queensland named its copy of (I'm) Stranded as one of the treasures from its John Oxley Library collection, citing the 7” vinyl single represented a piece of Australian and Queensland music history, influencing generations of bands around the world.
+In 2021, the State Library of Queensland named its copy of "(I'm) Stranded" as one of the treasures from its John Oxley Library collection, citing the 7” vinyl single represented a piece of Australian and Queensland music history, influencing generations of bands around the world.

 Chris Bailey died on April 9, 2022, aged 65.

+In mid-2024, a remastered box set edition of The Saints' first album was announced, with Kuepper and Hay forming a new spinoff, The Saints 73–78, to tour the 50th anniversary of (I'm) Stranded.
+The band also featured Mick Harvey of Nick Cave and the Bad Seeds on keyboards and guitar, Peter Oxley of Sunnyboys on bass and Mark Arm from Mudhoney on vocals.